ChiMail/hello-world/prc.md

-1. Place the JDBC driver jar of the database you plan to use into $FIRECAT_HOME/lib/ (Windows users: please place the JDBC driver into $FIRECAT_HOME/sys/lib/)
+1. Place the JDBC driver jar of the database you plan to use into $FIRECAT_HOME/lib/ <br> (Windows users: please place the JDBC driver into $FIRECAT_HOME/sys/lib/)
 2. Create a database called test_db.
 3. Create a table called test_tbl and populate with data.
 4. Create a file called db_test.nsp and put in the following lines: <br>